-Commissioned by: EnDev is funded by the Netherlands, German, Norwegian, UK, Swiss and Swedish governments.
-The programme operates in 25 countries, including Bangladesh
+Commissioned by: EnDev is funded by the governments of the Netherlands, Germany, UK, Norway, Sweden and Switzerland

-Lead executing agency: Ministry of Power, Energy and Mineral Resources/ Sustainable and Renewable Energy Development Authority (SREDA)
+Lead executing agency: Sustainable and Renewable Energy Development Authority (SREDA)

-The improved cookstoves component has facilitated access and the sales of about 2.6 million stoves, reaching more than 5.4 million people.
-Studies show that 95 per cent of the users of improved cookstoves with chimneys reported a signiﬁcant reduction of smoke in their kitchens and reduction in eye infections and respiratory diseases compared to when they were using traditional stoves.
-In average, a stove saves around 500 kilogrammes of wood per year.
-EnDev has disseminated about 480,000 SHS/SSHS in the country.
-The solar energy component has reached more than 2.4 million people with a PicoPV system.
-The prevalence of illnesses associated with indoor air quality and kerosene related accidents was found to be significantly lower among women and children.
+The improved cookstoves component has facilitated access to about 2.6 million stoves, reaching more than 5.4 million people.
+Studies show that 95 per cent of the users of improved cookstoves with chimneys reported a signiﬁcant reduction of smoke in their kitchens and reduction in eye infections and respiratory diseases compared to using traditional stoves.
+On an average, one stove saves around 500 kilogrammes of wood per year.

 EnDev Bangladesh disseminated more than 480,000 SHS and 80,000 solar lanterns to target groups, including school children and Rohingya refugees.
 The solar energy component has reached more than 2.7 million people in total.
 Illnesses resulting from indoor air pollution or kerosene related accidents have decreased signiﬁcantly, particularly among women and school children.